-An OC is required to commence the occupation or use of a whole or a part of a new building 178; or to commence change of building use for the whole or any part of an existing building.
-An OC for a new residential building will typically relate to
+An OC is required to commence the occupation or use of a whole or a part of a new building216.

+An OC for a new residential apartment building will typically relate to:

-- The whole of the building; or - the completed part of the building (i.e. staged occupation).
+- The whole of the building; or - the part of the completed building (i.e. staged occupation).